 - Access to recordings of each lesson for your review (available for up to 6 months)

 - A 30-minute 1-on-1 lesson with any of our Certified Flight Instructors (valid within 2 months of the course start date).
-Use this to get extra assistance on areas where you need more help, or to cover more advanced topics (such as class C/B airspace, LAHSO operations, etc.) or even to practice uncontrolled airport procedures.
+Use this to get set up on VATSIM/PilotEdge, to get extra assistance on areas where you need more help, or to cover more advanced topics (such as class C/B airspace, LAHSO operations, etc.).

 Your instructor